stuartm2/stuartm2.github.io/_posts/2018-02-04-prototype-handsets.md

 ## Power

 I had some trouble deciding between a non-rechargeable 2032 lithium "coin" cell and a small, rechargeable li-ion cell.
-The advantage of the latter is the ability to recharge the units, but I was concerned that the additional charging and regulation circuitry would make the handsets too bulky.
+The advantage of the latter is the ability to recharge the units but I was concerned that the additional charging and regulation circuitry would make the handsets too bulky.
 Conversely, while coin cells would be more compact and safe to connect directly to the RFM modules, they could be far more expensive in the long-term if they discharge too quickly in use.

 There's some good information about running Arduinos for long periods on coin cells so I decided to start with this option but to make the power supply a separate module so I could change my mind if it didn't work out after a few months of use.

 The 3.3V/8MHz Arduino Pro Mini is an ideal off-the-shelf starting point for a low-power device like this but it does need a few modifications to make it really efficient.
-I won't reiterate those modifications here but links are in the References section, below, for anyone who's interested.
+I won't repeat those modifications here but links are in the References section, below, for anyone who's interested.

 For the code I used the LowPower library to put the handset into permanent sleep, waking only when the button is pressed: